Black-Hawk21/SymtoCare/README.md

 We are thnking of adding a two statistical models.

-* On the patient's side where on entering specified data, the model will determine the possibility of the person from suffering from a heart attack.
+* On the patient's side we are planning on implementing a statistical model where on entering specific data, the model will determine the possibility of wether the person will suffer from a heart attack or not.

-*
+* We are also planning on implementing a model which will take data and determine whether it is necessary to admit the patient in the hospital or the patient has the chances of healing naturally over time.
+* We are trying to implement the chat-bot feature both in offline and online mode.
 ## Demo video

 ## Useful Links